Julia Steinberger: Education and early life

-Research and career
+Career and research

-Steinberger was a postdoctoral fellow at the University of Lausanne and then the University of Zurich, working alongside Claudia R. Binder.
+Steinberger was a postdoctoral fellow in 2006-2007 at the University of Lausanne with Suren Erkman and Dominique Bourgand, then at the University of Zurich working alongside Claudia R. Binder.
 Steinberger was appointed Senior Researcher at the University of Klagenfurt Institute of Social Ecology in 2007.
-Her research considers the relationships between the use of resources (energy, materials and emission of greenhouse gases) and performance of societies (wellbeing and economic output).
-She is interested in identifying new development pathways toward a low carbon society.

 She joined the University of Leeds as an associate professor in ecological economics in 2011.
 She is a member of the Centre for Climate Change Economics and Policy (CCCEP).
 On 1 August 2020, Steinberger joined the University of Lausanne as a full professor on the social impact of climate change.

-Steinberger showed the greenhouse gas emissions of global cities depends on the relation between geophysical and technical factors.
-She has also investigated the textile chain, food waste and materials use.
-Steinberger is a member of the Engineering and Physical Sciences Research Council (EPSRC) iBUILD (Infrastructure BUsiness models, valuation and Innovation for Local Delivery).
+Steinberger is a co-investigator of the Engineering and Physical Sciences Research Council (EPSRC)'s iBUILD (Infrastructure BUsiness models, valuation and Innovation for Local Delivery).

-Steinberger is the Principal Investigator on the Leverhulme Trust Project "Living Well Within Limits".
-The project investigates what the biophysical requirements are for human well-being, and the influence of social provisioning on the levels of resource associated with this.
-The project also looks to understand how the world's limited resources could be used to preserve human wellbeing.
-To achieve this, Steinberger believes it is necessary to define what a "good" life is, understand what the requirements are for wellbeing and the context surrounding international inequality.
+Steinberger is the leader of the Leverhulme Trust project "Living Well Within Limits".
+The project investigates the biophysical requirements of human well-being and the influence of social provisioning on associated resource levels.
+The project also looks to understand how the world's limited resources could be used to preserve human well-being.
+To achieve this, Steinberger believes it is necessary to understand what the requirements are for well-being and the context surrounding international inequality.

+Her research considers the relationships between the use of resources (energy, materials, and emission of greenhouse gases) and performance of societies (wellbeing and economic output).
+She is interested in identifying new development pathways toward a low carbon society.

+Steinberger has shown that the greenhouse gas emissions of global cities depend on the relation between geophysical and technical factors.
+She has also investigated the textile chain, food waste, and materials use.

 Steinberger has studied how humanity can maintain a good quality of life without damaging the planet.
-She argues that to achieve the United Nations (UN) Sustainable Development Goals the world must move away from growth and toward an economic model that promotes sustainability and equity.
-Steinberger and colleagues visualised the relationship between national performance in several environmental sustainability indicators and social thresholds for a 'good life'.
+She argues that to achieve the United Nations Sustainable Development Goals, the world must move away from growth and toward an economic model that promotes sustainability and equity.
+Steinberger and her colleagues visualise the relationship between national performance in several environmental sustainability indicators and social thresholds for a 'good life'.
+She was one of 238 academics who called for the European Union to limit economic growth and instead promote stability and wellbeing.

 In 2020, environmental journalist Roger Harrabin reported on her research on the responsibility of the rich for climate change.